Beyond Likes and Shares: 5 Facebook Strategies for Modern Student Housing

 With over half of Gen Z renters preferring non-agent apartment tours, it will be up to your property to adapt and offer a mix of in-person, self-guided, and virtual tour options to increase conversions.

-A mobile-first strategy is also important to consider when it comes to communication and the leasing process.
+Regarding communication and the leasing process, a mobile-first strategy is also important.
 Gen Z is unlikely to hand-write a rent check or manually fill out a leasing application.
 They expect everything online, which includes leasing paperwork and payments.

 Marketing to Gen Z renters

-Gen Z lifestyle preferences are driving key changes in multifamily development, but what does that mean for multifamily marketing?
-Quite simply, if you understand what’s important to them, then you can understand how to attract them.
+Gen Z lifestyle preferences drive key changes in multifamily development, but what does that mean for multifamily marketing?
+If you understand what’s important to them, you can understand how to attract them.
 This is how to maintain a customer-centric approach.

-Keep in mind, however, that being familiar with multifamily marketing trends is only a starting point.
+However, remember that being familiar with multifamily marketing trends is only a starting point.
 Your greatest demographic insights will come from the research you do yourself.
-The best way to conduct research about your target market is to develop resident personas.
+The best way to research your target market is to develop resident personas.
 You can learn all about developing personas on our blog.

 Again, when we know what’s important to prospective residents, we can understand how to attract and engage them.